Coppell-Web-App-Development/Bot-Controller/README.md

 the master branch so you can test it out.
 However, if you want to do it yourself, I suggest you start from scratch by recreating the whole project structure.
 I want you to get used to the layout of this to get a better understanding of the backend code.

+Make the project directory like this:

+/root_dir
+---controller/